jfbm74/holberton-system_engineering-devops/README.md

-# Holberton School Bassh Learning Repository
+# Holberton School Bash Learning Repository
 This repository contains the files of Linux Fundations, which focuses on the management of Shell on Linux

 ## Getting Started